Maij3/Podcast-App/README.md

   - npm run build: Creates an optimized, production-ready build of the application.

   - npm run serve: Serves the production version of the application on a local server.

+  - npx vite build --config vite.config.prod.ts: To run Vite in production mode, use the following command

+  - npx vite build --config vite.config.ts: To run Vite in develoment mode, use the following command